WR3 | Syllabus

 -

 Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own—interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+What do you see?
+What do you think?

 -